MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

         anEntity.owner.set(newOwner)
         anEntity.children.get().forEach(c => c.owner.set(newOwner))
         ```
         This transfers ownership of an entity and its children but not their children.
-Rather than just recursively transferring everything, instead consider what needs to actually be transferred (many objects are not scripted)!
+Rather than just recursively transferring everything, instead consider what needs to actually be transferred (many entities are not scripted)!
 ## Ownership Transfer
 * API overview of `transferOwnership` and `receiveOwnership` and `SerializableState`.
 * Full-details sequencing diagrams.